tidyverse/tidyups/004-governance.md

 -   Evangelising about the project.
 -   Asking and answering questions on community forums.
 -   Providing moral support (a “thank you” goes a long way).

+There is no formal relationship between the project and the users, but we include them here as they’re the largest group and are the pool from which contributors are typically drawn.

 #### Contributors